broswen/FileFlow/README.md

 ![ssmparams](./images/ssmparams.png)

 3. The Lambda is invoked from a StepFunctions Workflow.
 If the Lambda errors, the results are sent to an SNS Topic and the file is held in the source bucket.
-If the Lamda succeeds, the file is sent to the arhive bucket with a timestamp suffix, and the success is sent to an SNS Topic.
+If the Lamda succeeds, the file is sent to the archive bucket with a timestamp suffix, and the success is sent to an SNS Topic.

 ![sfnworkflow](./images/sfnworkflow.png)
 ![sfnworkflow](./images/sfnworkflow2.png)